hav4ik/hav4ik.github.io/articles/_posts/2021-06-14-deep-metric-learning-survey.md

 {% endcapture %}
 {% include gallery images=imblock_humpback_intro cols=1 caption=imcaption_humpback_intro %}

 The puzzling aspect of this competition was a huge class imbalance.
-For more than 2000 of classes there was only one training sample.
+For more than 2000 classes there was only one training sample.
 What’s more, the important part of the competition is to classify whether the given whale is new or not.

 While a lot of methods tricks were used by top performers in this competition, I will focus only on Deep Metric Learning methods.
 A short survey of the methods used by top teams (i.e. Gold medalists):
 - [ArcFace](#arcface) is used by [2nd place][humpback_2nd_place], [3rd place][humpback_3rd_place], 6th place, and [9th place][humpback_9th_place] medalists.